skypjack/entt/docs/md/meta.md

           .prop(std::make_tuple(std::make_pair("tooltip"_hs, "message"), my_enum::key_only));
   ```

-  A tuple can contain one or more properties defined as described above, except
+  A tuple contains one or more properties.
+All of them are treated individually.
-  for the key/value form.
-The properties will be treated individually.

 * Annotations: